Complete Simulation of Automata Networks: Introduction

-Our work in this paper differentiates in several aspects from results on universal cellular automata (see e.g. \cite{Ka05,Ma94}).
-One of these main differences is that simulation on cellular automata usually assumes an initial configuration of the input states.
-On the other hand, our work requires no initial configuration: an $n$-universal transformation is able to simulate every transformation using any configuration of the states of $A^m$ as inputs.
-This is illustrated by the results in Section \ref{sec:asy}, especially in the complete $n$-universal transformation that updates all but one register in parallel.
-Indeed, this transformation only uses asynchronism to reset a counter, i.e. to place the state in a special initial configuration; once this is done, the parallel updates are then complete $n$-universal.
+Our work differentiates in several aspects from results on completeness in other models of computation.
+First, we always consider a finite computational space, so well-known models, such as Turing machines, are incomparable.
+Second, as we allow our registers to be updated asynchronously, our model is more general and flexible than synchronous models like cellular automata.
+This point is illustrated by the results in Section \ref{sec:asy}, especially in the sequentially $n$-complete transformation that updates all but one register in parallel.
+Indeed, this transformation only uses asynchronism to reset a counter, i.e. to place the state in a special initial configuration; once this is done, the parallel updates are then sequentially $n$-complete.